rickithadi/bigduckmusic.com/src/pages/features/2021-02-28-a-tuesday-with-wednesdays-child.md

 ![Wednesday's Child](https://lh3.googleusercontent.com/qNyqKWfALxWYn2jzfqM_2CYkkcY57w4dlZSxdHYps42mMk7h-RzjcMEgHeyKgaC39Z1SqhDMreBiGCJjBAtPHA4U9f3D65dgfAgNVWte3z44PzmEmsZwnLJqUPB-AfaIe5H2wbkF "Wednesday's Child")

-**“Elliott contemplating the plans she has for Wednesday’s Child” Photo: Sameh Wahba @thebodgedgallery**

 \-

 As Elliott vacantly stares at the kids playing basketball in front of us, she ruminates on Wednesday’s Child’s future.
 She alludes to the potential of a concept EP, referencing her recent love of Taylor Swift’s *folklore*.
 “All of the songs have their own individual value, but when they’re tied together, they encompass a whole different level of artistry.
 I’m really inspired by that,” she explains.
 Although intent on continuing with releasing singles, she mentions her interest in someday releasing something thematic as well.

 ”But pulling off something like that isn’t easy,” she sighs.
 “As I said, I just find it really hard to like the stuff that I write.
 In fact, a week before starting on *Pedestrian Life*, someone asked if I was working on something.
 I felt completely out of inspiration – so I responded by not only saying that I wasn’t, but also that I wouldn’t be writing anything for a while.
 “But just a week later, *Pedestrian Life* happened.
-So even though I’d really like to come up with something thematic like an EP, I'm not really in a position to promise anyone that.
+So even though I’d really like to come up with something thematic, I'm not really in a position to promise anyone that.
 After all, inspiration can be a funny thing.”

 While the sun (or what very little we’ve been getting) starts to fade between the HDB blocks around us, we’re reminded of how much time has flown.
 As we both amble to a nearby bus stop, Elliott adds a lasting point about her creative process, as the little time we have dwindles before it gets dark.
 “Some days I wake up and think: ‘I need to pick up the slack and pick up the guitar, or something to write on,” she reflects.